Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

    - Foster an environment of curiosity where asking questions and seeking clarification is encouraged.

    - Develop a system for conducting regular surveys to evaluate the effectiveness of communication protocols.
-- Modify communication protocols according to feedback received from these surveys.
+- Adapt communication protocols based on feedback gathered from these surveys.
 - Ensure that the survey questions are designed to capture insights from both AI and human participants.
 - Analyze survey results to identify areas for improvement in communication strategies.
 - Implement changes to protocols and inform all collaborators of the updates.